tatp22/linformer-pytorch/README.md

         w_o_intermediate_dim=None, # If not None, have 2 w_o matrices, such that instead of `dim*nead,channels`, you have `dim*nhead,w_o_int`, and `w_o_int,channels`
-        emb_dim=128, # If you want the embedding dimension to be different than the channels for the Linformer causal=False, # If you want this to be a causal Linformer, where the upper right of the P_bar matrix is masked out.
+        emb_dim=128, # If you want the embedding dimension to be different than the channels for the Linformer causal=False, # If you want this to be a causal Linformer, where the upper right of the P_bar matrix is masked out. convolution=False, # Instead of a linear layer, perform 1d convolution instead, with a stride and kernel size of n/k ).cuda() x = torch.randint(1,10000,(1,512)).cuda() y = model(x)
-        ).cuda()
-x = torch.randint(1,10000,(1,512)).cuda()
-y = model(x)